dybran/Kubernetes-Cluster-Setup-using-Kops/Kubernetes-setup-with-kops.md

 - Establishing an IAM role and linking it to the kops instance.
 - Generating access keys and securely storing them within the instance.

--
-For my implementation, I will opt to create an IAM role, endowing it with extensive permissions (specifically administrator access).
-This decision is rooted in the fact that this IAM role will need to interact with a multitude of services such as S3 buckets and Route53.
-Subsequently, I will link this IAM role to the instance.
+In my approach, I will choose to establish an IAM role, which will hold significant privileges (including administrator access), and securely store the corresponding access keys within the kops instance.
+This strategic choice is grounded in the necessity for the IAM role to effectively engage with a diverse range of services, including S3 buckets and Route53.
+As a sequential step, I will establish a connection between this IAM role and the instance, ensuring seamless interaction

 ![](./images/21.PNG)
 ![](./images/22.PNG)